Thin Epidemic in Hollywood - Extreme Celebrity Weight Loss

-Our diets are something we all have control of, all the time.
+Our diets are something we all have control of, all of the time.

 There is truly no excuse for not being able to eat healthy.
 My close

 friend Ocean Bloom has prepared for a National Level competition

 while not even having access to a kitchen.
-Using a microwave
+Using just a microwave

-and blender,

-out of her bathroom, Ocean got creative and didn't let anything
+and a blender in her tiny bathroom, Ocean got creative and didn't

-faced with obstacles that you become stronger then you were before.
+that you become stronger than you were before.

 Many people do have the natural ability to be thin, longer and

-leaner then others (ectomorph), however I believe that those walking
+leaner than others (ectomorph).
+However, I believe that those walking

 the red carpet are competing with their peers to see who can be

 the sexiest, or shall I say the thinnest.
-Seems that those who
+It seems that those who

-spend time with Paris Hilton or Nicole Richie appear to "waif out."
+spend time with Paris Hilton or Nicole Richie appear to "waif

-Paris is naturally thing; meeting her in LA in the summer of 2004
+naturally thin.
+I met her in LA in the summer of 2004 and you can

-you can

-easily see that it's her body type to have longer muscles.
+easily see that it's her own unique body type to have naturally

-More then just the physical, but physiologically I feel better about
+More than just physical but physiologically, I feel better about

 myself.
-The images of overly thin women don't discuss me but it saddens me to know that they are most likely very unhappy
+The images of overly thin women in Hollywood don't disgust

+me but it saddens me to know that they are most likely very unhappy

-people, struggling to make it through each day on minimal calories, and
+people, struggling to make it through each day on minimal calories